MiniaturePets/Issues/.github/ISSUE_TEMPLATE/bug-report.md

 *Long Description:*

-*Instructions For Re-Producing The Bug:*
+*Instructions for Re-Producing The Bug:*

 *Dump File Link:*